3rd September 2019 | Metsec’s CE marked purlins and side rails used to upgrade Execution Class 4 Ashton Gate Stadium project

 Andy Caldwell, Estimating Manager at J&D Pierce, commented: “For such a large scale project that is going to welcome thousands of sporting fans, it is essential that the structure of the regenerated stadium is of the highest standard.
 This is why we wanted Metsec on board, as we know that it is leading the way in terms of lightweight galvanised steel building systems with all its construction products being CE marked.”

-Kevin Jones, Sales Director for Metsec’s Purlin Division, commented: “We understand that on every large scale construction project that is going to be hosting a large amount of people at any one time, the structure that is being implemented needs to have longevity for the performance of the stadium and also for safety of personnel.
-Whilst the Ashton Gate Stadium project has been underway, the stadium has remained open meaning that work being carried out has had to be managed in a way that does not affect the overall operation of the site.”
+David Brown, Sales Director for Metsec’s Purlin Division, commented: “We understand that on every large scale construction project that is going to be hosting a large amount of people at any one time, the structure that is being implemented needs to have longevity for the performance of the stadium and also for safety of personnel.
+Whilst the Ashton Gate Stadium project was underway, the stadium has remained open meaning that work being carried out has had to be managed in a way that does not affect the overall operation of the site.”

 All Metsec products for use in construction are CE marked under the Construction Products Regulation, with its processes certified up to EXC4, which is the highest accreditation available.
 This means Metsec can deliver the required standards, regardless of the scale or bespoke nature of a project.